fortinetdev/terraform-provider-fortimanager/website/docs/r/fortimanager_object_log_npuserver.html.markdown

 * `scopetype` - The scope of application of the resource.
 Valid values: `inherit`, `adom`, `global`.
 The `inherit` means that the scopetype of the provider will be inherited, and adom will also be inherited.
 The default value is `inherit`.
 * `adom` - Adom.
 This value is valid only when the `scopetype` is `adom`, otherwise the value of adom in the provider will be inherited.

+* `enforce_seq_order` - sw session netflow logs will be delivered in strict order if the option is enabled.
+Please do not switch the option while sw traffic is passing through.
+Valid values: `disable`, `enable`.

 * `log_processing` - configure log processed by host to drop or no drop.
 Valid values: `may-drop`, `no-drop`.